Identification at the Zero Lower Bound: Application

 Based on the evidence reported in the previous section, I estimate the IRFs associated with the monetary policy shock using the unrestricted CKSVAR specification, and compare them to recursive IRFs from the CSVAR specification that place the Federal funds rate last in the causal ordering.
 From the identification results in Section \ref{s: SVAR}, the CKSVAR point-identifies the nonrecursive IRFs only under the assumption that the shadow rate has no contemporaneous effect of $Y_{1t},$ i.e., $A_{12}^{\ast}=0$ in (\ref{eq: Y1 SVAR}).
 Note that, due to the nonlinearity of the model, the IRFs are state-dependent.
-I use the following definition of the IRF from \cite{KoopPesaranPotter1996}:
+I use the following definition of the IRF from \cite{KoopPesaranPotter1996}:\footnote{The kink in the reduced-form representation of the model makes it difficult to approximate the IRFs by local projections on simple nonlinear functions of the data, such as powers or interactions with the regime indicator, see Appendix \ref{s: IRF} for further discussion of this point.}